Afghan universities reopen but women still barred

 The Taliban government imposed the ban after accusing women students of ignoring a strict dress code and a requirement to be accompanied by a male relative to and from campus.

-Most universities had already introduced gender-segregated entrances and classrooms, as well as allowing women to be taught only by female professors or old men.
+Most universities had already introduced gender-segregated entrances and classrooms, as well as allowing women to be taught only by female professors or elderly men.

-“It’s painful to see that thousands of girls are deprived of education today,“ Mohammad Haseeb Habibzadah, a student of computer science at Herat university, told AFP.

-“We are trying to address this issue by talking to lecturers and other students so that there can be a way where boys and girls could study and progress together.”

 Ejatullah Nejati, an engineering student at Kabul University, Afghanistan's largest, said it was a fundamental right of women to study.